 Google is the company who defined the GTFS transit standard and are known for running complex systems with legendary reliability.
 The SRE Handbook is very influential to how I think about building and operating software systems.

-The handbook calls its metrics service level indicators (SLIs) — the same idea as a KPI, but focused on what the user experiences rather than what the operator reports.
+The handbook calls its metrics service level indicators (SLIs) — the same idea as a Key Performance Indicator (KPI), but focused on what the user experiences rather than what the operator reports.
 An indicator becomes a service level objective (SLO) when stakeholders commit to a target: not just “we track on-time performance” but “we agree 75% is the floor.”

 Baseball stats can’t tell you who wins tonight.
 Transit metrics are the same — they can’t say whether every rider got where they needed to be.
 What they can do is show whether the system is trending in the right direction over time.